dingzg/onepanel/README.md

 ##Description

-onePanel is an open-source, enterprise class web hosting control panel written in Python and is compatible with POSIX (Linux, UNIX, MacOSX and the BSD's).
+OnePanel is an open-source, enterprise class web hosting control panel written in Python and is compatible with POSIX (Linux, UNIX, MacOSX and the BSD's).

 More details please refer [Core Team](http://codex.onepanel.org/Core_Team)